 I really love slow-cooked pig cheeks, especially when cooked low ‘n’ slow in a smoker.
-When they are cooked right they end up so tender where the meat just falls apart at the touch of a fork.
+When they are cooked right they end up so tender where the meat just falls apart at the touch of a fork (or a spoon).

 This was the first time I had planned to pull the pig cheeks.
 As a result, I planned a slightly longer cook than normal and planned to cook them for around 7 hours.

 For this cook, again I used Australian Heat Beads.
 I had quite a few pig cheeks that were ordered from Farmisons & Co.
 For half of the cheeks I used the Charcoal BBQ Rub, and for the other half, I used the Ancho Coffee BBQ Spice Rub from The Smoker Carter.